grafana/mimir/docs/architecture.md

 The **alertmanager** is an **optional service** responsible for accepting alert notifications from the [ruler](#ruler), deduplicating and grouping them, and routing them to the correct notification channel, such as email, PagerDuty or OpsGenie.

-The Cortex alertmanager is built on top of the [Prometheus Alertmanager](https://prometheus.io/docs/alerting/alertmanager/), adding multi-tenancy support.
+The Mimir alertmanager is built on top of the [Prometheus Alertmanager](https://prometheus.io/docs/alerting/alertmanager/), adding multi-tenancy support.
 Like the [ruler](#ruler), the alertmanager requires a database storing the per-tenant configuration.

 Alertmanager is **semi-stateful**.
 The Alertmanager persists information about silences and active alerts to its disk.